MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 If the target where you want to run your job is missing from the available target list, you likely need to update to the latest version of the [Quantum Development Kit (Visual Studio 2022)](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) or [Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

+### Issue: Local Resources Estimator is missing

+When running a program that uses the QDK ResourcesEstimator, you encounter the following error message: `The local Resources Estimator will be removed in March 2023.
+The Resources Estimator is now available through Azure Quantum.`

+The QDK ResourcesEstimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace is deleted.
+To compute physical and logical resource estimation and runtime, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.

 ### Issue: Operation returns an invalid status code 'Unauthorized'